feranto/WhatTheHack-Student/README.md

 - We have not exposed the API app to the external world.
 Therefore, to test it you need to:
   - Figure out how to get a bash shell on the API app pod just deployed.
     - kubectl -it exec content-api-b4cdd6485-fqpb7 -- /bin/bash
-  - Curl the url of the &quot;/speakers&quot; end point.
+  - Curl the url of the "/speakers" end point.
     - curl http://localhost:3001/speakers
   - You should get a huge json document in response.
 - Deploy the **Web app** from the command line using kubectl and YAML files
   - **NOTE** : Sample YAML files to get you started can be found in the Files section of the General channel in Teams.
     - **Another options, which is really useful to use is to dump the content-api deployment into a file and edit that file:**
-      - kubectl get deploy content-api -o yaml \&gt;\&gt; content-web.yaml
+      - kubectl get deploy content-api -o yaml >> content-web.yaml
   - **NOTE** : The Web app expects to have an environment variable pointing to the URL of the API app named:
     - **CONTENT\_API\_URL**
   - Create a deployment yaml file for the Web app using the specs from the API app, except for:
     - Port and Target Port: 3000
   - Create a service yaml file to go with the deployment
-    - **Hint** : Not all &quot;types&quot; of Services are exposed to the outside world
+    - **Hint** : Not all "types" of Services are exposed to the outside world
   - **NOTE:** Applying your YAML files with kubectl can be done over and over as you update the YAML file.
 Only the delta will be changed.
   - **NOTE** : The Kubernetes documentation site is your friend.
 The full YAML specs can be found there: [https://kubernetes.io/docs](https://kubernetes.io/docs)
 - Find out the External IP that was assigned to your service.
 You can use kubectl or the dashboard for this.
-- Test the application by browsing to the Web app&#39;s external IP and port and seeing the front page come up.
+- Test the application by browsing to the Web app's external IP and port and seeing the front page come up.
   - Ensure that you see a list of both speakers and sessions on their respective pages.
-  - If you don&#39;t see the lists, then the web app is not able to communicate with the API app.
+  - If you don't see the lists, then the web app is not able to communicate with the API app.

 # Challenge Set 4: Scale and High Availability